Skip to content

 The law is modeled after Alyssa’s Law, already enacted in other states.
 Alyssa’s Law is named for 14-year-old Alyssa Alhadeff, a victim in the Marjory Stoneman Douglas High School massacre.

-If your district wants to ensure your current system truly meets the intent of Alyssa's Law, this is a conversation you can’t afford to miss.
+If your district wants to ensure your current system truly meets the intent of Alyssa's Law, watch this on-demand session to gain clarity.
 Because in a crisis, confusion costs time and time costs lives.

 Navigate360 - The Leader in Holistic Safety